 "But why, Hermione?
 Why do you think that?"
-He desperately fought to keep his voice under control, to contain the fear that he felt. "'Cause I don't know if I have it in me.
+Harry desperately fought to keep his voice under control as the fear of failing took hold on him. "'I don't know if I have it in me.
 I can't even make a corporeal Patronus.
 Let alone one that could chase off so many Dementors!"

-Hermione had been there for him since the day he met her.
-She had helped him race to the Philosopher's Stone in year one.
-She had nearly lost her life last year in order to provide him with the clue he needed to uncover the truth of the Chamber of Secrets.
-This year she had even risked their friendship in order to keep him safe from himself when Sirius had sent him the Firebolt.
-And like an utter fool, Harry had almost ended their friendship over a stupid broom.
+Hermione had been there for him through thick and thin since the day he met her.
+During their first year the brilliant girl had helped Harry race to the Philosopher's Stone.
+Last year she had nearly lost her life last year in order to provide him with the clue he needed to uncover the truth of the Chamber of Secrets.
+While this year his best friend had even risked their friendship in order to keep him safe when his Firebolt had arrived from an unknown sender.

 Silvery light flared into being, raging out from his wand in a torrent of magical power.
 The shadowy forms of the Dementors flinched back from the sheer power contained within its glow.

 Harry felt a grin stretch the corners of his mouth at the sight.
+It was the first sign of fear Harry had seen in them that night and reversing the tables on the blighted creatures felt good.
 "Yeah, that's right.
 Can't get us now, can you?
 Even if it's not complete, it's enough to hurt you guys and make you back away."

 Harry could feel the magic leaving his body faster than it could replenish itself.
-He would be able to keep this up for a few more minutes yet, but could not do so indefinitely.
+He would be able to keep this up for a few more minutes yet but could not do so indefinitely.
 Sooner or later his body would run out of magical energy.
 Sooner or later his power would fail, at which time they Dementors would close in and devour their souls.